Future of Assisted Living Facilities in the US | Comprehensive Report- 2019

-The Assisted Living Facility (ALF) is a housing facility that tends to the need of the elderly population who choose to live in an environment that takes care of all their needs.
+The Assisted Living Facility (ALF) is a housing facility and retirement community that tends to the need of the elderly population who choose to live in an environment that takes care of all their needs.
 It provides excellent services for seniors and elderly who wish to live independently but would also like to have someone take care with their daily requirements.

 The ALF is a growing industry and is supposed to grow even further in the coming years due to the late ‘baby boomers’ falling into this category.
 This industry is primarily divided into two categories – continuing care retirement communities which provides on-site facilities and home for the elderly which does not have the care facility.

 North Carolina’s unique demography presents a challenge and an opportunity to its economic system.
 This state is perfectly divided into two generations, with the median age being 38.7 years, making it the 20th oldest state in the US.

 As per the reports released in 2016, Utah is the youngest state while Maine is the oldest state with the median age being 30.8 and 44.6 years respectively.

 As of 2017, it was estimated that more than 59 million individuals belonged to the age group of 65 and above, which is approximately 15% of the total population in the US.
 In comparison, North Carolina has over 1.4 million individuals belonging to the same age group attributing a little over 14.3% of the total state’s population.
 The rise in the number of this age group is estimated to increase at almost 3 million a year.

 This presents a challenge to the whole US economic system where a significantly large proportion of the population has not prepared themselves financially for this stage.

 Overall, most of the counties in North Carolina saw an increase in the median age with the highest being recorded for Brunswick County – 52.9 years

 Costs associated with Assisted Living Facilities (ALF)